Raninja/Gambit_task/README.md

 From the manual (MODBUS register table), I understood that :

-1)Long is a signed 4-byte integer
+1)Long is a signed 4-byte integer,
   Register 21-22, Negative energy accumulator is -56.

-2)FLOAT/ REAL4 singular ieee-754 number
+2)FLOAT/ REAL4 singular ieee-754 number,
   Register 33-34, Temperature #1/inlet is 7.101173400878906.

 3)INTEGER / high byte is step, low byte is signal quality.
 I am guessing low byte is the last 4 bits of the input